-Fuses and circuit breakers for main accessory power, float switches and windlass power are located in the AC/DC cabinet (port side of salon).
+Fuses and circuit breakers for engines, main accessory power and windlass power are located on the DC main distribution panel (starboard side of salon).
 Electronic's power is provided at the upper helm station.
 Some equipment, such as depth finders and shower pumps may have secondary fuse protection at the unit.